jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 #### Dropout
-An non-intuitive regularization method is called dropout.
+A non-intuitive regularization method is called dropout.
 L2 regularization discourages weights with large values.
 To avoid overfit, we may not want some weights to be too dominating.
-By randomly dropping connections from one layer to the other layer, we force the network not to depend too much on a single node, and try to learn from many different ways.
+By randomly dropping connections from one layer to the other layer, we force the network not to depend too much on a single node and try to learn from many different ways.
 This has an effect similar to forcing the weights smaller.

 In the following diagram, for each iteration, we randomly drop off the connection during training.
 <div class="imgcap">